CSCfi/csc-user-guide/docs/apps/velvet.md

 ## Usage

-In Puhti the Velvet commands are initialized with command:
+On Puhti, the Velvet commands are initialized with the command:
 ```text
 module load biokit
 ```